 Soft Power at Macquarie University

-Over the last three years, the work of Macquarie University's Soft Power Research Group has caught the attention of leading public diplomacy researchers and practitioners from around the world.
+Since 2012, the work of Macquarie University's Soft Power Research Group has caught the attention of leading public diplomacy researchers and practitioners from around the world.

 Confidence in Macquarie University's ability to play a greater role in contributing to the soft power and public diplomacy debate was reflected in a generous $1m anonymous philanthropic gift in 2011.